mapteb/smart-component-for-angular-projects/README.md

-# smart-component-for-angular-projects
-A smart component for angular projects
+# A Smart Component for Angular Projects